NandiniSharma-Delhi/NandiniEngage2022/README.md

 web technologies : django , bootstrap5

 It is a music recommender website.Currently not hosted.
+A content based system.Uses cosine similarity of songs.
 It recommends music based on similarity of songs in terms of song audio features:tempo,danceability,etc. and also based on popularity and year of songs in your playlist.